vuejs/v2.vuejs.org/src/v2/guide/installation.md

 ## Explanation of Different Builds

-In the [`dist/` directory of the NPM package](https://unpkg.com/vue@latest/dist/) you will find many different builds of Vue.js.
+In the [`dist/` directory of the npm package](https://unpkg.com/vue@latest/dist/) you will find many different builds of Vue.js.
 Here's an overview of the difference between them:

 | | UMD | CommonJS | ES Module |
 | --- | --- | --- | --- |